Order of St. Bernadette of Antioch

 The mitre and crozier that accompany the Cross of Antioch symbolizes the strong history of his predecessors and apostolic successions.
 He is always reminded to follow the good examples of his predecessors and honored the historical successions.
 He regard the episcopal blessings that he had as the merits of his predecessors and it is important for him to follow their diligent examples.

-The yellow color on the shield represents wisdom as the highest goal in all the field his ministry.
+The yellow colour on the shield represents wisdom as the highest goal in all the field his ministry.

 The dove in rainbow wings represents peace and diversity in the Bishop's ministry.
 It is important that his work is the ministry of peace; first to himself, then to his fellow friends in ministry and then to the people regardless of who they are and where they are on their spiritual journey.